The benefits of hiring a Head of Tax and Treasury

 Treasury management is another essential area where a Head of Tax and Treasury can provide tremendous value.
 Treasury functions encompass managing cash flow, funding, investments, and financial risks, which are pivotal to the organisation’s financial health.
 The expertise of a Head of Tax and Treasury in this area ensures:

 Liquidity management: the professional ensures that the business maintains adequate liquidity, enabling it to meet its short-term obligations while investing in opportunities for growth.
-They oversee cash management systems to optimize working capital and avoid cash shortages.
+They oversee cash management systems to optimise working capital and avoid cash shortages.

 Cash flow forecasting: accurate forecasting is critical to avoid potential financial difficulties.
 A Head of Tax and Treasury manages cash flow projections, helping the company plan and allocate resources efficiently.